owencz1998/Deezsounds/README.md

 ## :star2: Features & changes

 #### :lady_beetle: Bugs
-- If queue is cleared and player bar is dismissed, it will not be brought back up if the user clicks back on the formerly playing track.
 - Lyrics are re-fetched from api each time the player is brought back.
 This is because the API does not include informations regarding the lyrics in the track model.
-- Player bar does not always update its color on track tile tap or various other scenarios.
-- Favorite tracks playlist id is not always properly saved (no/minor UX consequences).
 - Queue screen is laggy.
 This seems to be because of how the images are loaded.
-- Tracks removed from playlist/favorites will not disappear immediately from the detailed screen.

 #### :building_construction: Upcoming features
 - Caching information to avoid reloading every time (eg. favorites screen)